If you write poems, you’ve probably wondered if it’s really possible to get paid to write poetry.

 Table of Contents

-Yes, you can actually get paid for poetry, and people do it every day!
+Yes, you can absolutely get paid for your poetry, and people do it every day.

 Some poets earn $50 to $500 (or more) just for one poem.
 Others win cash prizes in contests or make money by selling their poems online.

-For example, The Sun Magazine pays $100 to $250 per accepted poem.
-Sites like Rattle and Poetry Foundation also pay real money if they like your work.
+For example, The Sun Magazine pays you $100 to $250 for a single poem, and respected journals like Rattle pay up to $200.
+This is real money for real work.

-It doesn’t matter if you write classic sonnets or modern, raw emotional poems.
-If your words connect with people, there are ways to turn that talent into cash.
+And it’s not just for one type of writer.
+It doesn’t matter if you write classic sonnets or modern, raw emotional poems; if your words connect with people, there are legitimate ways to turn that talent into cash.

 How Much Can You Make Writing Poetry?